ahmedesa/laravel-api-tool-kit/Readme.md

 ### **Enum
 bad practice :
-if I have two types of users admin and student instead of hard coding the name of user type every time using it you can simply use the enum class
+if I have two types of users (admin ,student) instead of hard coding the name of user type every time using it you can simply use the enum class

 usage :
 ```